obiwantoby/PlanetaryAnnihilationDedicated/README.md

 # PlanetaryAnnihilationDedicated
-Dedicated Server Setup for PA
+Dedicated Server Setup for Planetary Annihilation

 I wanted to use docker, as all the images were depreciated by now.
 However there are two challenges to making this 100% automated and available on the hub.